svikashk/docs/guide/streams-discussions.md

 ## Starting a discussion

-- Open the request for which you want to starrt a discussion.
+- Open the request for which you want to start a discussion.
 - Scroll down to the discussions section.
 - Type in your comment in the text field and hit `[Enter]` to submit it.